GameFoundry/bsf/Documentation/Manuals/Native/bslfx.md

 BSLFX is a material definition language that allows you to specify non-programmable render states together with programmable ones.
 For example BSLFX will allow you to define a set of input parameters, rasterizer, depth-stencil and blend states along with actual vertex/fragment GPU program code.

-Actual GPU program code itself it written in any of the standard languages: HLSL or GLSL.
+Actual GPU program code itself is written in any of the standard languages: HLSL or GLSL.
 A unified shading language is in the works so you will don't have to write separate code for DirectX and OpenGL renderers.

 Before continuing it is highly suggested you read the [material](@ref materials) manual, as it describes how to create shaders without the use of BSLFX which can provide a good background of where BSLFX is useful.